Starting a psychiatric medication: what the first month is like

 Weeks four to six

 This is the window when the fuller effect on mood and anxiety tends to appear.
-For some people it takes a little longer, up to about eight weeks.
+The change is often gradual rather than sudden.
+Many people notice it first in small ways, sleeping a little better, finding a task less heavy, snapping back less quickly, before they would say their mood has clearly lifted.
+For some people the full effect takes a little longer, up to about eight weeks.

 If there has been no meaningful change by then, and the dose is adequate, that is a good reason to check in with the prescriber.
 Adjusting the dose or trying a different medication is a normal next step.
 It is not a failure, and it does not mean medication will not help.
 Finding the right fit can take a try or two, which is an ordinary part of treatment.